 - There is no cure for the measles.

-- We have the ability to completely eliminate the measles through vaccination and herd immunity, but we have to vaccinate our children.
+- We can eliminate the measles through vaccination and herd immunity, but we have to vaccinate our children.

 1. MacKenzie, Debora.
 “Measles leaves you vulnerable to a host of deadly diseases.”
 Science.
 7 May 2015.
 Journal reference: Science, DOI: 10.1126/science.aaa3662